KQKD: History

-On April 15, 2021, KQKD was acquired by Gray Ghost Broadcasting.
-The owners of Gray Ghost are Denise and Ron Schacht former owners of WDLS 93.7 of Dallas, Pennsylvania (now WSJR).
 KQKD was changed from a music intensive format to a full service station.
+Full service radio stations are stations that are not strictly formatted with a specialized program, such as Country, Top 40, Adult Contemporary, Alternative Rock, Talk or Sports.
+These stations are a mix of all formats but heavily leaning toward extreme localism and serving the local communities.
+They are usually operated by live staff as opposed to most music and talk stations which are "voice tracked", meaning that the announcer comes in and spends 20 minutes recording his "show" by inserting small voice comments between selected songs.
+Most talk and sports stations, receive syndicated programming from satellite services with very little local involvement.
+Generally full service stations are on the AM dial but some can be found on FM and generally they are locally owned as many of the larger conglomerates have all but given up on AM radio.
+The full service stations concern themselves with anything of a local interest such as high school sports, obituaries, farm news and markets if in a rural area, lost dogs, etc, local news, local guests such as mayors, police, librarians, and anything involving raising money for non profits.
+Many also run call in type programs such as your opinion shows, swap shops, and the like.
+You frequently find these stations in small towns that either have no newspaper or a weekly paper and the station fills in the gaps of information for the residents.
+In most cases the radio station is a companion to the residents and the station personnel are called on to MC local events and help fundraising events, grand openings and similar.

 While there is music, it is used as a fill in between features.
 The music is a combination of country, from the 1960s through current and popular music from the 1950s through the 1990s without disco or rap.
 Special music programs are composed of Sunday morning hymns, a big band hour and the two hour syndicated Sounds of Sinatra.
 Farm markets and Dakota News Network are carried daily with a good deal of emphasis on farm and ranch news including Adams on Agriculture.
 The station also carries Red Eye Radio overnights, a few conservative talk shows at night, an outdoor show and garden shows.
 Additionally, local high school sports is broadcast, KQKD is the "Voice of the Redfield Pheasants".
 The station features several local residents and representatives of local organizations to discuss items of interest to the listeners including local obituaries.